-In the first ever Knesset address by a British prime minister, Gordon Brown on Monday condemned Iranian President Mahmoud Ahmadinejad's call for the destruction of Israel as "abhorrent," and vowed that Tehran's bid to acquire nuclear weapons would not be allowed to pass.
+In the first-ever Knesset address by a British prime minister, Gordon Brown condemned Iranian President Mahmoud Ahmadinejad's call for the destruction of Israel as "abhorrent," and vowed that Tehran's bid to acquire nuclear weapons would not be allowed to pass.

-He condemned recent efforts by British unions to implement a boycott against Israel on the grounds of its treatment of the Palestinians.
+The British leader condemned recent efforts by British unions to boycott Israel due to its treatment of the Palestinians.

 "The British government will stand full square against any boycotts of Israel or Israeli academic institutions," he said.

-He added however that Iran was not just a menace for Israel, but a "global threat."
+He said that Iran was not just a menace for Israel, but a "global threat."

-"The state of Israel is not asking for anything else but peace," he said, adding that although Israel's conflict with the Palestinians was "bitter," it was "not unsolvable" and that although there were "still profound disagreements" in the Israeli-Palestinian peace negotiations, these were "bridgeable."
+"The State of Israel is not asking for anything but peace," he said, adding that although Israel's conflict with the Palestinians was "bitter," it was "not unsolvable," and that although there were "still profound disagreements" in the Israeli-Palestinian peace negotiations, these were "bridgeable."

-Olmert also praised Britain's "tough stance" in the global struggle against terrorism.
+Olmert praised Britain's "tough stance" in the global struggle against terrorism.

-British government officials traveling with Brown said if Iran did not accept the incentives, the next step would be to ratchet up sanctions against Tehran, possibly including sanctions on Iran's oil and gas industry.
+Brown said in his meetings with Israeli officials that if Iran did not accept the incentives, the next step would be to ratchet up sanctions against Tehran, possibly including sanctions on Iran's oil and gas industry.